-On the 1st of February at approximately 6:00 a 30-year-old Syrian male along with three other men and one minor were pushed back from Kosti, Bulgaria to Avcılar, Turkey.
+On the morning of February 1 at approximately 06:00, a 30-year-old Syrian male along with three other men and one minor were pushed back from Kosti, Bulgaria to Avcılar, Turkey.
 This was the respondent’s fourth pushback from Bulgaria to Turkey.

-On the previous day, the respondent and three other people-on-the-move (POM) were driven from Edirne to the Turkish-Bulgarian border.
+On the previous day, the respondent and three other people-on-the-move (POM) had been driven from Edirne to the Turkish-Bulgarian border.
 At around 23:00 that evening, they reached Bulgaria.
-With the help of the guide, the POM continued walking.
+With the help of a guide, the POM continued walking.
 After five hours of walking through the forest, the group of five took a rest for 15 minutes.
-Walking for another three kilometers, they decided to again take a break (see Image 1).
-Here, their journey would abruptly take a turn for the worse.
+After walking for another three kilometers, they decided to again take a break (see Image 1).

-Crossing a paved road near to their resting spot, the men and minor were stopped by the light of two cars.
-Four men wearing deep forest green jackets resembling Bulgarian border guard uniforms jumped out of the vehicles (see Image 2).
-On the backs of their jackets was reportedly written Border Police in English.
-The respondent reported that they “came out with their guns from the other side of the road [as if] they were waiting for us.
+Crossing a paved road near to their resting spot, the men and minor were then stopped by the light of two cars.
+Four armed men wearing deep forest green jackets resembling Bulgarian border guard uniforms jumped out of the vehicles (see Image 2).
+The respondent stated that on the backs of their jackets was written Border Police in English.
+He reported that they “came out with their guns from the other side of the road [as if] they were waiting for us.
 We couldn’t move or do anything…they caught us.”
-(See Image 3)

 Now under the uniformed men’s control, the POM and guide raised their hands in the air.
-The respondent reported that the uniformed men “immediately started punching us in the face and one of the men came and kicked my friend in the nose with his boots…they then kicked us to move us from the road to the forest.”
-During the initial beatings, the respondent reportedly kept saying to them: camp.
+The respondent reported that the uniformed men “immediately started punching us in the face and one of the men came and kicked my friend in the nose with his boots… They then kicked us to move us from the road to the forest.”
+During the initial beatings, the respondent reportedly kept repeating “camp, camp.”
 The uniformed men gave no verbal answer, but the respondent speculated that his asking to be taken to a camp was “probably what made them more angry.”
 The uniformed men kept beating the respondent, regardless of what he said.
-The time was 4:00 am.
+The time was around 4:00 am.

 Barefoot, the POM and guide were then forced to walk around 400 meters to the men’s vehicles.
 Both of the cars were black land rovers with Border Police written along the side (see Image 4).

-The group was then loaded into the land rover’s two-by-two meter trunk.
+The group was then loaded into the land rover’s two-by-two-meter trunk.
 With all five inside the vehicle, the car began to move.
-During the 40 minute drive, the respondent reported that the combined freezing weather, limited space, and lack of windows made it extremely difficult to breathe.
-Driving fast and recklessly along an unpaved road, the respondent could feel the muddy ground underneath them as they drifted.
+During the 40-minute drive, the respondent reported that the combined freezing weather, limited space, and lack of windows made it extremely difficult to breathe.
+Being driven fast and recklessly along an unpaved road, the respondent could feel the muddy ground underneath them as they drifted.
 With the car stopped, the five travelers got out of the trunk.
-The same six men dressed in sage green uniforms were present but were now masked in balaclavas.
+Six men dressed in deep forest green uniforms were present but masked in balaclavas – very probably the same uniformed men but this could not be confirmed because of the balaclavas.

-Near them, they saw the Bulgarian-Turkish border fence with a two-by-one meter door.
-Before pushing them back, the uniformed men reportedly forced two of the travelers to clean the vehicles’ tires.
-The other three remained seated on the ground with their hands on their hands.
+Near them, they saw the Bulgarian-Turkish border fence with a two-by-one-meter door.
+Before pushing them back, the uniformed men reportedly forced two of the travelers to clean the vehicle’s tires.
+The other three, including the respondent, remained seated on the ground with their heads in their hands.
 When the respondent raised his head to look around, one of the uniformed men reportedly kicked him and pointed his finger down – indicating that he should turn his focus back to the ground.
 When the two POM finished cleaning the tires, the men in sage green reportedly kicked them back into line with the others.
 This humiliation and beating lasted for around 30 minutes.

-The time was approximately 6:00 on the 1st of February.
+The time was approximately 6:00 on February 1.